Credit Terms and the Cost of Credit

 Overview of Credit Terms

-It is fairly common for companies to offer early payment terms to their customers in order to accelerate the flow of inbound cash.
+Credit terms are the payment requirements stated on an invoice.
+It is fairly common for sellers to offer early payment terms to their customers in order to accelerate the flow of inbound cash.
 This is especially common for cash-strapped businesses, or those that have no backup line of credit to absorb any short-term cash shortfalls.

 The term structure used for credit terms is to first state the number of days you are giving customers from the invoice date in which to take advantage of the early payment credit terms.
 For example, if a customer is supposed to pay within 10 days without any discount, the terms are "net 10 days," whereas if the customer must pay within 10 days to qualify for a 2% discount, the terms are "2/10".
 To expand upon the last example, if the customer must pay within 10 days to obtain a 2% discount, or can make a normal payment in 30 days, then the terms are stated as "2/10 net 30".